-There was a time when organisations might have 100’s of people in their sales team, but no organised internal sales training function.
+There was a time when organisations might have hundreds of people in their sales team, but no organised internal sales training function.

-Yes as more companies invest in sales training / enablement teams the more individuals that have to build their training programs from scratch.
+Yes, as more companies invest in sales training/enablement teams, more individuals have to build their training programs from scratch.

 Do you launch quickly with an MVP or spend lots of time building a finished program?

 How do you engage managers in both sending their team members?

 Should managers and internal subject-matter experts be part of the program delivery?

 In this interview, we aim to answer these questions and more.

 Anna Hiett has spent over 10 years creating and running award-winning programs in both green field, high growth, and post-merger environments.

 Key Areas of Discussions with Anna Hiett, Leadership Executive Coach at Finastra:

 - How to start the process of building a sales training program from scratch.